 We use our smartphones every day.
 But have you ever wondered how your smartphone mobile charger actually works?
-You would know that charger converts AC into DC, but it is not that straightforward.
+You would know that a charger converts AC into DC, but it is not that straightforward.
 First, it converts AC to DC then again back to AC and finally to DC.
 Today we are going to see how the 5V mobile charger circuit does this and why are their intermediate steps.

 Must Read LM317 Variable Power Supply

 This is a normal charger circuit that converts 220V AC to 5V DC.
 Let’s see what’s inside.
 Now we can see all the electronic components used in it.
-There are diodes, capacitors, transistors, resistors, transformer and an optocoupler.
+There are diodes, capacitors, transistors, resistors, transformers and an optocoupler.
 Also, there are resistors below the PCB.
-Once power is on, it turns on.
+Once the power is on, it turns on.
 To understand it better, let’s rearrange the circuit.

 Circuit Diagram of Mobile Charger Circuit

 - Ferrite Transformer

 - Resistor (2MΩ, 560Ω, 1KΩ, 10Ω, 120Ω, 100Ω)

 - 470uF/25V Electrolyte Capacitor